mauriziotirabassi/calcium_based_plasticity/README.md

 ## Contents

 - `neuron.nestml` — NESTML implementation of the neuron model.
 - `synapse.nestml` — NESTML implementation of the calcium-based STDP synapse.
+- `notebook.ipynb` — Jupyter notebook with the simulations.

 ## References